J4nis05/docker-config/README.md

 # docker-config
 ---
-Backup of my Docker Compose Files
+Backup of my Docker Compose Files.
+Documentation of the Service Stacks is located in the [Docs](docs/README.md).

 ## Stacks